Temple University vs CUNY New York City College of Technology

 The Financial Comparison

-Temple University and CUNY New York City College of Technology are closely matched on financial return.
-Temple University scores 64/100 while CUNY New York City College of Technology scores 64/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: Temple University and CUNY New York City College of Technology come out about even on financial return.
+Temple University scores 64/100 and CUNY New York City College of Technology scores 64/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, Temple University graduates earn a median of $63,727 compared to $49,365 at CUNY New York City College of Technology.
-The payback period is 8.8 years at Temple University versus 11.2 years at CUNY New York City College of Technology.
+Then look at what that buys.
+Ten years after enrollment, Temple University graduates earn a median $63,727 against $49,365 at CUNY New York City College of Technology.
+The cost earns itself back in 8.8 years at Temple University and 11.2 years at CUNY New York City College of Technology.

-Graduates leave CUNY New York City College of Technology with a median $10,533 in debt versus $24,395 at Temple University.
-The debt-to-earnings ratios are 0.58 and 0.32 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave CUNY New York City College of Technology owing a median $10,533 versus $24,395 at Temple University.
+Their debt-to-earnings ratios are 0.58 and 0.32 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers